(Frequently Asked Questions)

 Terms & Conditions

-- Emily’s Pole Fitness will make every effort to ensure adequate notice is given prior to any cancellation.
-However students must be aware that in the event of matters out of Emily’s control (e.g. sickness), lessons will be refunded or made up at a later date at Emily’s discretion.
+8) Emily’s Pole Fitness will make every effort to ensure adequate notice is given prior to any class cancellations.
+However students must be aware that in the event of matters out of Emily’s control (e.g. an instructor is sick and no cover can be made in exceptional circumstances), classes will be refunded or made up at a later date at Emily’s discretion.

 Please note that the warm up is an absolutely essential part of the class, it is not optional.
 Instructors need to be happy that each and every student’s body is safely and effectively prepared for the exercises that the class will be doing.
-If you are more than 10 minutes late to your lesson, you will have missed the warm up and will not be allowed to take part in the class, and you will forfeit your deposit.
-If there is an extenuating circumstance that means you will often be late, please email Emily about it – she will be able to advise what to do.
+If you are late to your class, you will not be allowed to take part in the class, and you will forfeit your deposit.

 We do not allow anybody to train at Emily’s Pole Fitness if they have taken painkillers in the six hours prior to the start of class.
 Even if the painkillers have been taken for something completely unrelated, they will restrict your ability to feel your body’s limits, and increase the likelihood of other injuries.
 Please respect this rule, for your own safety.
 If you are experiencing pain at any point before or during class, please discuss it with your instructor.

 Frequently Asked Questions

 - How do I book in and how do payments work for classes?
 What if I can’t make a class?